Dr. Piotr Cienciala

 Institute for Sustainability, Energy & Environment (Affiliate)

-My research explores interactions between geomorphic and biological processes which shape landscapes, habitats, and ecosystems.
+My research explores interactions between geomorphic, hydrological, and biological processes which shape landscapes, habitats, and ecosystems.
 I am interested in natural dynamics of such bio-physical landscape systems, their response to environmental change (e.g. land use and climate), as well as scientific basis for their management, conservation, and restoration.
 My main focus is on rivers and their connections with terrestrial, lacustrine, and marine environment.
 As a primary approach to study these topics, I combine fieldwork, remote sensing (especially aerial and terrestrial LiDAR, drone-based multi-view photogrammetry), and geospatial analysis.
 However, I ocassionally complement such work with simple modeling as well as experimental (laboratory) work.

 My research aims to advance current understanding of how landscape systems operate but also guide conservation and restoration efforts.
 Thus far, most of my work has been carried out in mountain streams and rivers on the West coast US and Canada, especially Pacific Northwest.

-Alec is a Masters student with research interests broadly encompassing the interaction between geomorphic and ecological systems within a watershed.
-He is focused on both the channel sediment dynamics and surrounding biotic attributes which influence salmonid feeding and spawning habits.
+Alec is a former Masters student with research interests broadly encompassing the interaction between geomorphic and ecological systems within a watershed.
+He focused on both the channel sediment dynamics and surrounding biotic attributes which influence salmonid feeding and spawning habits.
 His research approach will include field measurements and GIS.

 His academic pursuits began to center on ecogeomorphology during his time at Wheaton College, where he majored in Environmental Science and minored in Geology.
 Field courses in the Black Hills and plant stress/drought research at the University of Arizona’s Biosphere 2 facility defined the ecological aspects of his interests while geology courses and a study of Hack’s Law in the Driftless Area inspired the geomorphology facet.
 Alec envisions a vocation centered around river and watershed restoration.